-This list of religious works from around the world specifically excludes the Old Testament and the New Testament, which will be the subject of an upcoming You Gotta Know article.
+This list of religious works from around the world specifically excludes the Old Testament and the New Testament, which are the subject of their own articles.

-Apocrypha Protestants and Jews assign lower authority to the Apocrypha because it was written between 300 and 100 BC, but Catholics and Orthodox Christians consider the books that make up the Apocrypha to be "deuterocanonical," meaning that they are just as important and divinely-inspired as other parts of the Old Testament.
-"Apocryphal" in general means "something outside an accepted canon," and, in particular, in ancient Greek it meant "hidden things."
-Scholars differ as to which books make up the Apocrypha, but Tobit, Judith, 1 and 2 Maccabees, Wisdom, Sirach (or Ecclesiasticus), and Baruch are almost always included.
+- Apocrypha: Protestants and Jews assign lower authority to the Apocrypha because it was written between 300 and 100 BC, but Catholics and Orthodox Christians consider the books that make up the Apocrypha to be “deuterocanonical,” meaning that they are just as important and divinely-inspired as other parts of the Old Testament/Hebrew Bible.
+“Apocryphal” in general means “something outside an accepted canon,” and, in particular, in ancient Greek it meant “hidden things.”
+Denominations differ as to which books make up the Apocrypha, but Tobit, Judith, 1 and 2 Maccabees, Wisdom, Sirach (or Ecclesiasticus), and Baruch are almost always included.

-Bhagavad-Gita Sanskrit for "The Song of God," it is a poem found in Book Six of the Hindu epic Mahabharata.
-Likely formalized in the 1st or 2nd century, the Bhagavad-Gita begins on the eve of a battle, when the prince Arjuna asks his charioteer Krishna (an avatar of Vishnu) about responsibility in dealing with the suffering that impending battle will cause.
-Krishna tells Arjuna that humans possess a divine self within a material form, and that Arjuna's duty is to love God and do what is right without thinking of personal gain--some of the main tenets of Hinduism.
+- Bhagavad-Gita: Sanskrit for “The Song of God,” it is a poem found in Book Six of the Hindu epic Mahabharata.
+Likely formalized in the 1st or 2nd century, the Bhagavad-Gita begins on the eve of a battle, when the prince Arjuna asks his charioteer Krishna (an avatar of Vishnu) about responsibility in dealing with the suffering that the impending battle will cause.
+Krishna tells Arjuna that humans possess a divine self within a material form, and that Arjuna’s duty is to love God and do what is right without thinking of personal gain — some of the main tenets of Hinduism.

-Dao de Jing (or Tao Te Ching or The Way and Its Power) Philosophical text behind Daoism, a religion-philosophy founded by the semi-legendary Laozi in the sixth century BC, though scholars now believe it was written about 200 years later, during the Warring States period of the late Zhou Dynasty.
-The Dao de Jing instructs adherents in restraint and passiveness, allowing the natural order of the universe to take precedent.
+- Tao Te Ching (or The Way and Its Power): Philosophical text behind Daoism, a religion-philosophy founded by the semi-legendary Lao Tzu in the sixth century BC, though scholars now believe it was written about 200 years later, during the Warring States period of the late Zhou dynasty.
+The Tao Te Ching instructs adherents in restraint and passiveness, allowing the natural order of the universe to take precedent.

-Qur'an (or Koran) Arabic for "recitation," it is the most sacred scripture of Islam.
-The Qur'an is subdivided into 114 chapters, called suras, which, with the exception of the first one, are arranged in descending order of length.
-According to Muslim belief, the angel Jibril [Gabriel] visited the prophet Muhammad in 610 and revealed the work to him.
-Various suras discuss absolute submission to Allah [God], happiness in Heaven versus torture in Hell, and the mercy, compassion, and justice of Allah.
-The third caliph, Uthman (644-656), formalized the text after many of his oral reciters were killed in battle.
+- Qur’an (or Koran): Arabic for “recitation,” it is the most sacred scripture of Islam.
+The Qur’an is subdivided into 114 chapters, called suras, which — except the first one — are arranged in descending order of length.
+According to Muslim belief, the angel Jibril (Gabriel) visited the prophet Muhammad in AD 610 and revealed the work to him.
+Various suras discuss absolute submission to Allah (God), happiness in Heaven versus torture in Hell, and the mercy, compassion, and justice of Allah.
+The third caliph, Uthman (644–656), formalized the text after many of his oral reciters were killed in battle.

-Talmud Hebrew for "instruction," the Talmud is a codification of Jewish oral and written law, based on the Torah.
+- Talmud: Hebrew for “instruction,” the Talmud is a codification of Jewish oral law, based on the Torah.
 It consists of the Mishnah (the laws themselves), and the Gemara (scholarly commentary on the Mishnah).
-The Gemara developed in two Judaic centers: Palestine and Babylonia, so there are two Talmuds (Palestinian and Babylonian), the latter considered more authoritative by Orthodox Jews.
+The Gemara developed in two Judaic centers, Palestine and Babylonia, so there are two Talmuds (Palestinian and Babylonian), the latter considered more authoritative.
 Rabbis and lay scholars finished the Babylonian Talmud around 600.